Chase Disney Credit Card Review [2026]

 Important Considerations and Conclusions

-The Disney Chase Visa credit card has a spot in our wallets, for what that's worth.
+The Disney Visa credit card has a spot in our wallets, for what that's worth.
 When we got it before we were passholders, the discounts had some value.
 Now it’s things like the exclusive character spots—well, and the lack of any real reason to cancel it—that keep us.

 And that’s what we think this card comes down to.
 We don’t use it for everyday purchases, even for the categories that give it 2%.
 We use it for the perks.
 If these perks make sense, the card might make sense.
 If these perks look like more hassle than they’re worth, the card probably doesn’t make sense for you.